 I am a certified Ayurvedic Life Coach, trained by Alpha Omega Yoga in Dallas, Texas.
 Ayurveda encompasses a wide variety of tools and is a sister practice of Yoga.
 At Grace Yoga we use Ayurveda to work with individuals and their unique makeup to stay in balance.
 Ayurveda is a way to find imbalances in the body and provide tools to help the body return to its centered and natural state.
 Ayurvedic tools include diet, herbs, and self-care practices.

 Through observations Ayurveda targets to correct an imbalance at the source, such as digestion.
 Ayurveda teaches that digestion is balanced by how we eat and what we eat.
 I love cooking Ayurvedic dishes and putting my own creative spin on recipes.
 Here at Grace Yoga, you have access to healthy and balanced meals and recipes.

 I began practicing yoga in 2000 at the University of Texas at Dallas.
 My approach to yoga is one of grace, compassion, and ease (“suka” in Sanskrit).
 I completed my RYT 200 certification through the YANA Shala school in Dallas, Texas.

 In the near future, I plan to start my RYT 500 yoga training.

 Me and my two dogs, Benjamin and Gwenevere.
-My passions are my Christian faith, family, food, and Yoga Nidra.
+My passions are my Christian faith, family, food, Yoga, and Yoga Nidra.